lrvideckis/programming_team_code/library/data_structures/wavelet_merge/README.md

 = O(k + n * log(k) / 64)

-My understanding of wavelet matrix is it has memory = O(n * log(k) / 64), and dropping the `k` can a big deal, cuz it allows trees with 1e9 leaves
+My understanding of wavelet matrix is it has memory = O(n * log(k) / 64), and dropping the `k` can be a big deal, cuz it allows trees with 1e9 leaves